 Sculpture & Shadow Installations/Videos

-Invasive Species series (working title), mixed media sculpture, shadow and video installations, 2019 - ongoing
+Invasive Species series, mixed media sculpture, shadow and video installations, 2019 - ongoing

-Statement about Invasive Species series, work in progress begun during the residency PunchIN 3 with Punch Creative Arena, Barbados
+Invasive Species installation, work in progress begun during the residency PunchIN 3 with Punch Creative Arena, Barbados

 Desalination, sculpture and shadow installation produced at Caribbean Linked IV at Ateliers '89, Aruba, 2016